groupby/es-mapping-to-schema/README.md

 into a schema that works with [Schema Inspector](http://atinux.github.io/schema-inspector/).

 ### Changelog:
+3.2 - Fix bug preventing usage of 'type' or 'properties' as field names.
+May be a breaking change depending on previous use.

 3.1 - Add ability to wildcard paths

 3.0 - Completely changed the API and output.
 Now offers more options, and generates separate schemas for validation and